deepakpalnitie/meai-25-dashboard/info/README.md

 ### 2.2.
 Frontend (Next.js)

 The frontend is a Next.js application deployed on Vercel.
+It uses a client-side data fetching strategy with caching to provide a fast, resilient user experience.

-*   **`middleware.js`**: On every request, this middleware reads the hostname, finds the corresponding project in `projects.json`, and rewrites the URL to the generic `/project` page, passing the hostname as a query parameter.
+*   **`middleware.js`**: On every request, this middleware reads the hostname and rewrites the URL to the generic `/project` page, passing the hostname as a query parameter.
+*   **`pages/api/project-data.js`**: This is a proxy API route.
+The frontend calls this route, which then securely calls the Google Apps Script backend to fetch the project data.
-*   **`pages/project.js`**: This page uses the hostname to fetch and display the correct project's data.
+*   **`pages/project.js`**: This page uses the `useSWR` hook to fetch data from the proxy API route.
+SWR provides automatic caching, revalidation, and offline support.
+*   **`pages/_app.js`**: This file configures SWR to use the browser's `localStorage` as a persistent cache, allowing the dashboard to be viewed offline.

 ### 2.3.
 Backend (Google Apps Script)